Sesame Logo

 Drinking enough fluids and monitoring your water intake can help you prevent dehydration and help you maintain healthy blood pressure.

+Yes.
 Dehydration can cause a decrease in blood volume, which is the amount of fluid that’s running through your blood vessels.
 Low blood volume can lead to a blood pressure drop.
-Low blood pressure, also known as hypotension, can mean that your organs may not be getting the amount of oxygenated blood they need to properly function.
+Low blood pressure can mean that your organs may not be getting the amount of oxygenated blood they need to properly function.

 In some cases, a sudden decrease in blood volume can also lead to hypovolemic shock.
-Hypovolemic shock is a circulatory failure, so when your body can’t properly distribute blood throughout the arteries, that’s caused by a loss of fluids.
+Hypovolemic shock is a circulatory failure, meaning that your body can’t properly distribute blood throughout the arteries.
 This is a serious and potentially life-threatening complication that can happen as a result of severe dehydration and a sudden drop in blood volume.

 According to the National Academy of Medicine, the recommended water intake for healthy individuals of different ages is as follows: